The Fairfield City Settlement Action Plan

 The Plan has facilitated increased collaboration between organisations and agencies working to support new arrivals in Fairfield.

 A major outcome identified from the ongoing implementation of the FCSAP is the increased collaboration between organisations operating in Fairfield.
-Connections made from the FCSAP working group and community consultation forum have facilitated a whole of community approach to improve the settlement experience of humanitarian arrivals in Fairfield.
+Connections made from the FCSAP working group and the connections made with lead agencies within the plan facilitated a whole of community approach to improve the settlement experience of humanitarian arrivals in Fairfield.
 Sharing lessons learnt and the development of tailored initiatives have improved service coordination from a diverse range of stakeholders.

-Examples of collaboration include the development of the Fairfield Emerging Communities Action Partnership (FECAP) which has engaged the Department of Jobs and Innovation, JobActive providers, and local businesses to support job seekers.
-The FECAP held a Business Breakfast on the 16th of March 2018 to engage employers and educate them the potentials of engaging with new arrival communities.
+Examples of collaboration include the development of the Fairfield Multicultural Interagency (FMI) which has engaged the Department of Jobs and Innovation, JobActive providers, and local businesses to support job seekers.

 Professor Peter Shergold - NSW Coordinator General for Refugee Resettlement (CGRR)